JSFoundation/js.foundation/_bylaws/000-main.md

 ### EFFECTIVE AS OF: June 3, 2015

 ## ARTICLE I: INTENT
-The name of this corporation is the jQuery Foundation, Inc. (the "Foundation").
+The name of this corporation is the JS Foundation, Inc. (the "Foundation").
 The Foundation is organized and operated exclusively for charitable purposes under the laws of the State of Delaware.

 ## ARTICLE II: PURPOSE